hpcc-systems/DataMgmt/README.md

 		my_data_store::gen_4
 		my_data_store::gen_5

-If a compressed logical file is not appropriate for your needs, you can create the file yourself and then use the `WriteFile()` function to insert it into the data store.  `WriteFile()` is nearly a drop-in replacement for ECL's OUTPUT function (when it is used to create a new logical file).
+If a compressed flat file is not appropriate for your needs, you can create the file yourself and then use the `WriteFile()` function to insert it into the data store.  `WriteFile()` is nearly a drop-in replacement for ECL's OUTPUT function (when it is used to create a new flat file).
 GenData exposes the function `NewSubfilePath()` if you want to create paths like those shown in the examples, but you don't have to; you can use your own paths.